51 cool things to know about Super Bowl LI

 47. Oh, and for what it's worth, Jake Matthews is from Houston.

 48. This year, Patriots head coach Bill Belichick will be coaching the Super Bowl with his two sons in tow.
-Steve Belichick is the team's safeties coach, and Steven Belichick is a scouting assistant.
+Steve Belichick is the team's safeties coach, and Brian Belichick is a scouting assistant.

 Old dudes